Adrian-Hirt/XRe/README.md

 ## Acknowledgements

-* The textures in `data/textures` were downloaded from https://ambientcg.com/
+* The textures in `data/textures` were downloaded from https://ambientcg.com/, licensed under the Creative Commons CC0 1.0 Universal License.